-To advise the Vice Chancellor Administration and the Campus Architect on the scope and functional requirements of district level plans; individual project programs, plans, and design documents; campus design guidelines and standards; and other matters relating to the physical and environmental development of the campus.
+To advise the Vice Chancellor for Business and Administrative Services and the Campus Architect on the scope and functional requirements of district level plans; individual project programs, plans, and design documents; campus design guidelines and standards; and other matters relating to the physical and environmental development of the campus.
 Director level representation from PPD&C, EH&S, Facilities Management, UCPD, Student Affairs, Academic Affairs, Information Technology Services, and University Relations, as well as the Campus Fire Marshall, shall be included.